-I am a writer, digital storyteller, and consultant specializing in the research, creation, and implementation of engaging, accessible, communications and interpretation initiatives.
+I am a writer, digital storyteller, and consultant specializing in the research, creation, and implementation of engaging and accessible heritage communications and program initiatives.
 I am passionate about culture, heritage, history, and illuminating the importance of how the past influences the present–and the future.

 I am currently finishing up the draft of a book on the life of my great, great Aunt, Maria Chabot, and her curious friendship with the "Mother of American Modernism", Georgia O'Keeffe.
 A blog dedicated to this adventure can be accessed below or from the menu at the top of this page.

 Thanks for visiting!